vedha-vikash-pixel/vedha-vikash-pixel/README.md

 - 👋 Hi, I’m @vedha-vikash-pixel (Vedha Vikash)
 - 👀 I’m interested in Creating full stack applications for personal and commercial use.
 - 🌱 I’m currently learning docker and kubernetes .
-- 📫 How to reach me vikashvedha@gmail.com
+- 📫 Reach out to me on vikashvedha@gmail.com

 <!---
 vedha-vikash-pixel/vedha-vikash-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.